A) I have just finished the 11th grade of school (also without a school-leaving certificate).

 E) I am studying at a Ukrainian university and would like to transfer to a German educational institution

 In the section "Direct University Admission" you will find information on university admission to a German university if you are already studying in Ukraine.
 Please note: Due to differences in academic teaching, it is possible that you will "lose" one or two years of study in Ukraine and have to enroll in a lower semester in Germany.
+However, if normal period of a Bachelor program in Ukraine is 4 years, in Germany it’s only 3.

 F) I am a researcher and am interested in opportunities to do academic work in Germany.

 Numerous universities, research institutions and research-based companies in the country offer opportunities for refugee doctoral candidates to take up or continue doctoral projects and research projects in Germany.
+If candidates are usually enrolled at a university, researchers and scientists are hired by the educational institution.

 The DAAD website contains the most important information and many offers for refugee researchers.